Giles: On what grounds?

 - Chekhov's Gun: Kralik's pills.
 More specifically, the fact that he needs to down them with a nice glass of water.

 - Clothing Reflects Personality: Buffy shuns her trendy vampire-attracting clothes for the Dungarees of Doom when going to fight Kralik.

 - Combat Sadomasochist: When Buffy burns Kralik with a cross, he just takes pleasure from it.

 - Come Out, Come Out, Wherever You Are: "Hide and seeek, hide and seeek..."

-Actually, I do have a date.
+- Angel is casually (trying to, at least) ask Buffy if she has a date on her birthday.Buffy: Actually, I do have a date.
 Older man.
 Very handsome.
-Likes it when I call him 'Daddy'.
-Angel:
+Likes it when I call him "Daddy."

 - Disappeared Dad: This episode marks a change from Buffy's father simply being estranged from Joyce, to one who refuses to turn up even when Buffy needs him such as during Joyce's funeral.

 - Dissonant Serenity: Quentin drinks tea from a china cup while calmly discussing Buffy's impending peril.